stevensblueprint/user_management/README.md

 # User Management System Blueprint Server

+## Description

 This project provides a user management system for the Blueprint Server.
+Stevens Blueprint uses Authelia as SSO application.
+Authelia provides a YAML file called users.yaml where all the authorized users are stored.
+This API intends to provide a way to manage the users.yaml.
+The API should provide endpoints to create, add, delete, update and disable users.
+The service will follow a RESTful API architecture.

 ## Installation